 Transit service within the Region is comprised of both commuter rail and bus services.
 Shore Line East operates commuter rail service that parallels Route 1 and I-95 with stations in Clinton, Westbrook, and Old Saybrook.
-Bus service is provided by Middletown Area Transit, 9-Town Transit, and CTTransit.
+Bus service is provided by CT Transit, Middletown Area Transit, and 9-Town Transit.
 Most of the Region's transit routes are concentrated along the shore and in the Middletown area.
+These corridors, routes, and stations are critical to the Region's function as a connected community.